Fall Institute Retreat

 Center for Conscious Living and Dying (CCLD), an organization in partnership with the Institute.
 CCLD is working to reclaim, practice, and share a timeless wisdom: community support in end of life transitions.
 The Center for Conscious Living and Dying (CCLD) is organizing and training a diverse group of volunteer caregivers who will provide free non-medical end of life care as well as education on options to supplement support for the emotional and spiritual needs of families facing this universal experience.

-Saskia Meckman (She/her) is a Registered Yoga Teacher, since 2003.
+Saskia Meckman (she/her) has been a Registered Yoga Teacher, since 2003.
 She was first introduced to yoga in 1994, on a whim, thanks to her brother.
 Over the years, she has studied, received certifications, and attended workshops and conferences with a wide variety of yoga instructors, influencing both her life and her teachings.
 Saskia holds certifications in Kripalu Yoga, Prenatal Yoga, Radiant Child Yoga, Stand Up Paddleboard (SUP) Yoga, and Yin Yoga.
+Over the years, she has studied meditation and mindfulness, weaving these practices into her Mindful Yin Yoga class.

 Saskia has spent the past 25 years training and coaching global executives and their families relocating internationally, assisting them in creating smooth transitions – taking yoga off the mat and into daily life.
 She holds a BS from Tufts University, MA in Child Psychology and Education with a minor in Dance and a Masters in Intercultural and International Management with a focus on HR and Training from School for International Training (SIT), VT.
-She now uses all of these experiences to coach women going through all transitions in life.
+She now uses all these experiences to coach women going through all transitions in life.